-Non-profit organization which provides access to free prescription drugs for uninsured, low-income individuals.
+Non-profit organization, listed by county, that provides access to free prescription drugs for uninsured, low-income individuals.
 Prescription drugs are available through participating pharmaceutical manufacturers.

 Free online program that connects individuals to patient assistance programs and to free and low-cost clinics in their area.

 Patient Advocacy Foundation (PAF) Co-Pay Relief Program (CPF)

 Provides direct financial assistance to qualified individuals, assisting them with prescription drug co-payments, coinsurances and deductibles.
 Individual must have insurance and coverage for the medication for which they are seeking financial assistance and their income must fall below the income guidelines, either 300% or 400% or less of the FPL.
 CPR call counselors work directly with the individual as well as with the provider of care to obtain necessary medical, insurance and income information to advance the application in an expeditious manner.
 Upon approval, payments are made to the doctor, pharmacy, and individual directly.